Free Independent Contractor Agreement Template

 Doing so creates a record of what services need to be done and how the freelancer will be compensated for their work.
 The terms of the contract will stipulate elements of the deal such as:

-The services the contractor will provide
+- The services the contractor will provide

-How long the project will take
+- How long the project will take

-How much the client will pay the contractor (including any reasonable expenses)
+- How much the client will pay the contractor (including any reasonable expenses)

-Additional clauses on confidentiality, intellectual property rights and steps for ending the contract early
+- Additional clauses on confidentiality, intellectual property rights and steps for ending the contract early

 FAQS About Independent Contractor Agreement

 There are many questions that arise around the subject of Independent Contract Agreements.
-If you’re still a little unsure how these essential legal contracts work look over our FAQs now for the answer you need.
+If you’re still a little unsure how these essential legal contracts work, look over our FAQs now for the answer you need.

 In addition to filing their usual personal tax return, independent contractors must file Form 1099 when they provide their annual declaration.
 This is necessary for self-employed workers as they must pay an additional 15% tax for their Social Security and Medicare needs.

 The most important document you will need to hire freelancers and independent contractors is an Independent Contractor Agreement.
-This outlines the terms of a deal between a client and contractor and makes the agreed terms legally binding.
+This outlines the terms of a deal between a client and contractor and makes the agreed-upon terms legally binding.

-It will also be necessary to have an IRS form W-9 available when you begin the process of hiring a contractor.
+It will also be necessary to have an IRS Form W-9 available when you begin the process of hiring a contractor.
 This is to be completed by the freelancer, detailing his/her Social Security number (SSA) and Employer Identification Number (EIN) before the final agreement is signed.
 The completed Form W-9 is then kept by the client for their records.

 A clear distinction is usually drawn between contractors and employees.
 Freelancers can’t work constantly and exclusively for the same employer or they may lose their independent contractor status.